teambit/envs/README.md

 1. A proposal document which describes the configuration options, tradeoffs and practices that are or should be implemented.
 2. A PR with tests which covers the main points from the doc.
+3. Provide 3 projects the environment is applicable and tested on.